teddav/teddav.github.io/content/articles/bulletproofs-range-proof.md

 Don’t worry if you haven’t read the previous IPA articles, you can think of the IPA as a black box that proves an inner product relation without exposing the vectors.
 Though… if you do want to understand it, go read [Breaking Down Bulletproofs (part 1)](https://blog.zksecurity.xyz/posts/bulletproofs-intuitions/) and [Unfolding the Bulletproofs Magic (part 2)](https://blog.zksecurity.xyz/posts/bulletproofs-sage/).

+Here’s a quick overview of what we’ll go through today 😅

 ![range proofs](/img/blog/bulletproofs-rp-dalek.png)

+_(this diagram comes from the excellent [Dalek Bulletproofs documentation](https://doc-internal.dalek.rs/bulletproofs/index.html))_

 Nooo! 🥲 Don’t stop here!
-I promise that by the end of this article, this weird picture will make perfect sense.
+I promise that by the end of this article, this strange-looking graph will make perfect sense.

 ## A motivating example